 In recent years, high flows have caused flooding in Big Stone Lake, with the Whetstone River contributing a substantive amount of water.
 The Upper Minnesota River Watershed District (UMRWD) plans to restore ecological services by reestablishing continual flow to an estimated 9,000 feet of open channel known as the Whetstone River Restoration Project.
 The UMRWD’s proposed Whetstone River Restoration Project is located in the abandoned historic Whetstone River channel south of Ortonville.
 This historic channel was abandoned after the1930’s diversion and currently only has flows from adjacent land.
 The Whetstone River Restoration will hydrologically and ecologically reconnect a portion of the Whetstone River to the Minnesota River.
 By default, this will improve conditions within Big Stone Lake reducing nutrient loads, improving water quality and reducing flooding.
 In addition the project will restore floodplain wetlands for additional flood storage, duck and wildlife habitat, as well as restore a wildlife corridor allowing fish passage upstream.
 Thanks to grants and generous donations from a number of organizations including $88,000 from CBSL, the UMRWD has secured all funding necessary for Phase 1 of the Project.
 Phase 1 consists of preliminary work needed for design and permitting as well as funding to purchase easements and land needed for the project in both MN and SD.

-Phase 1 is scheduled to be completed by December 2021 at which time the UMRWD will have a “shovel ready” project with a goal to begin construction in 2022.
-Construction will be scheduled in multiple phases with a completion date of December 2026.
+Phase 1 is scheduled to be completed by December 2021 at which time the UMRWD will have a “shovel ready” project with a goal to begin construction in 2023.